abiola-adeoye/debian-package-stats/README.md

 *package name 1*.............*number of files*
 *package name 2*.............*number of files*

-For the purpose of testing the program, the following link has been provided: http://ftp.uk.debian.org/debian/dists/stable/main/.
+For the purpose of testing the program, the following mirror link has been provided: http://ftp.uk.debian.org/debian/dists/stable/main/.

 ## How to use project